drone/tutorials/content/rust/docker/rust-docker-arm.md

     - cargo build --target=aarch64-unknown-linux-gnu
 {{< / highlight >}}

-In the above example we define our Pipeline steps as a series of shell commands executed inside Docker containers.
+The above example defines the pipeline steps as a series of shell commands executed inside Docker containers.
 To learn more about how to write the pipeline config see the [official reference](https://docs.drone.io/configure/pipeline/).

 ### The `image` Attribute

-Defines the Docker image in which Pipeline commands are executed.
-Here we use the cross compile image we have created.
+Defines the Docker image in which pipeline commands are executed.
+Here the cross compile image is used.
 Remember to push the image to a registry or import it on the machine the Drone runner runs.

 {{< highlight text "linenos=table,linenostart=5,hl_lines=3" >}}
 steps: